gapotchenko/gp-shields-oss/Catalog/X Desktop Group/Directories/README.md

 by various operating systems.

-XDG directory specifications define where application files should be looked for relative to one or more predefined base directories.
+XDG directory specifications define where application files should be looked for in relation to predefined base directories provided by XDG Directory standard.

 ## XDG Base Directories